Shafay-Ahmed-1/Number-Counter/readme.txt

-    This is the my first project for learning Java script . add In this project i am trying to make a simple counter which counts when i press Add decrease when i press remove
+This is the my first project for learning Java script .
+In this project i make a simple counter which counts when i press Add.
+And decrease when i press remove
-      save when pressed save
-      when saved it will remove previous counted number.
+And save when pressed save and when saved it will remove previous counted number.
 It will display the counting number and saved number.